kragen/derctuo/veskeno-outline.md

 something.”

-A Galaxy A10 (30 million sold in 02019) has 2 GiB of RAM and eight Cortex-A cores running at 1.35 to 1.6 GHz, capable in all of a bit over 10 billion 64-bit multiply-accumulate operations per second, plus a Mali-G71 MP2 GPU, which I think is about 50 gigaflops on two cores.
+A Galaxy A10 (30 million sold in 02019) has 2 GiB of RAM and eight Cortex-A cores running at 1.35 to 1.6 GHz, capable in all of perhaps 20 billion 64-bit multiply-accumulate operations per second, plus a Mali-G71 MP2 GPU, which I think is about 50 gigaflops on two cores.
 A 1980s video-game might have 1 MiB of RAM and execute a million 16-bit multiply-accumulates per second.
 So the performance overhead